danielatrivella/np3_ligand/np3_LigPCDS/README.md

 *Output:*

 The output_ligPCDS_path folder will be created with one subfolder for each PDB entry of the ligand entries that had all their final representations successfully created and labeled:
 - The subfolder of each PDB entry will contain the final representations of all ligands (.xyzrgb files) that appear in the respective entry and that had all of their representations types successfully created.
+It will also contain a file with the labels of the points for each final point cloud.

 One file will be created inside the xyz_labels_path directory:
-- One CSV file named '\<valid ligand list csv name\>_box_class_freq_qRank_scale.csv' containing the list of valid ligands that had their final representations successufully created.
+- One CSV file named '<valid ligand list file name>_<SP|AtomSymbol>_box_class_freq_qRank_scale.csv' containing the list of valid ligands that had their final representations successfully created.
 It will also add columns with the size of the final 3D point clouds of the ligands by representation type.
 The size of these representations is equal to the number of points in their point clouds for each type.